 She has composed operas in 12 different languages, presented for BBC Radio 3, devised BBC Proms and received commissions from the London Symphony Orchestra, Glyndebourne, City of Birmingham Symphony Orchestra, BBC Concert Orchestra and Royal Opera House.
 The Freedom Game opera (2015) received its premiere at the Royal Albert Hall for 1200 performers and Beautiful World (2016) won the Education Middle East Performing Arts Award at the National Theatre, Abu Dhabi.

-Recent highlights include opera Dare to Dream (Royal Albert Hall 2019) for 1800 singers – devised in collaboration with young people from Uganda, Syria, Bangladesh and the UK; The Tale Of Two Dragons/Tyger Tyger commissioned by the BBC Singers; Towards Another World, a promenade opera for the English National Opera and V&A museum and A Young Known Voice, a work newly commissioned by the Acadamy of Ancient Music.
-Hannah also was adjudicator for BBC Young Musician and engaged by the EU commission as their key moderator for the EU Cultural Forum 2017, Milan.
+Recent highlights include opera Dare to Dream (Royal Albert Hall 2019) for 1800 singers – devised in collaboration with young people from Uganda, Syria, Bangladesh and the UK; The Tale Of Two Dragons/Tyger Tyger commissioned by the BBC Singers; Towards Another World, a promenade opera for the English National Opera and V&A museum; and A Young Known Voice, a work newly commissioned by the Acadamy of Ancient Music.
+Hannah has also been adjudicator for BBC Young Musician and was engaged by the EU commission as their key moderator for the EU Cultural Forum 2017, Milan.

 Sought as a guest artist, she has collaborated with the Chamber Orchestra of Europe, Opéra de Dijon, Royal Concertgebouw Orchestra, Luxembourg Philharmonie, LʼOrchéstre de Paris, Muziekcentrum Van De Omroep, European Youth Orchestra and Melbourne Symphony Orchestra.
 She was engaged by the European Network for Opera and Dance Education (RESEO) to direct a series of creative opera residencies for professional musicians drawn from across the EU in Serbia (Madlenianum Opera), France (LʼOpera Bastille) and Sweden (Swedish Royal Opera)